manishrjain/asanawarrior/README.md

 AW provides bidirectional sync between Asana and Taskwarrior so you can use Taskwarrior as a CLI to Asana.
 It's being used by various folks at [Dgraph](https://dgraph.io/) for all interactions with [Asana](https://asana.com/) tasks.

+> This project is no longer being maintained by myself.
+The project works well
+> and was being used by me and couple other people, until we stopped using
+> Asana.
+If you're interested in maintaining this, please feel free to reach out
+> (create a Github issue). -Manish

 ## Usage